Research within this theme explores the lived experiences of diverse migrant groups.

 PODCAST: Academic Digest: Exploring cross-border migration policies, ARV treatment continuity

 Aldrin Sampear of PowerFM 98.7’s Power Talk/ Academic Digest show recently spoke to maHp/ACMS doctoral researcher Kudakwashe Vanyoro, whose MA study sought to understand the practices that frontline healthcare workers adopt to navigate a space of blurred policy, in relation to migration.

 Telling the complex story of “medical xenophobia” in South Africa

 maHp/ACMS doctoral researcher Kuda Vanyoro shares insights from his recent research on “medical xenophobia”, conducted in Musina.
 His study findings suggest that the experiences of non-nationals in South Africa’s public health care system are more complex and varied than implied by the dominant discourse on “medical xenophobia”.

 Bua Modiri is Setswana for “speak out worker”.
 The name was chosen by a group of sex workers during a Sisonke meeting.
 Participants in this project were asked to focus on messages specific to their occupation.

 Mwangaza Mama is a creative storytelling project that was undertaken in collaboration with a small group of cross-border migrant women living in Johannesburg.
 Inspired by previous MoVE work, the main aim of the two-year project was to learn more about migrant women’s everyday experiences of the city by including them in the production of knowledge about issues that affect them.

-Security at the Margins – SeaM – is a three-year partnership between the University of Edinburgh and the University of Witwatersrand.
-Our aim is to use innovative, interdisciplinary methods to explore (in)security on the urban margins in South Africa.
-Our partnership is funded by the Economic and Social Research Council (ESRC) and the South Africa National Research Foundation (NRF).
+Security at the Margins – SeaM – was a three-year partnership between the University of Edinburgh and the University of Witwatersrand.
+Our aim was to use innovative, interdisciplinary methods to explore (in)security on the urban margins in South Africa.
+Our partnership was funded by the Economic and Social Research Council (ESRC) and the South Africa National Research Foundation (NRF).